-If you spend estate funds without court permission, the court may compel you to reimburse the estate from your own funds and remove you as guardian.
+If you spend estate funds without court permission,

+the court may compel you to reimburse the estate from your own funds and remove you as guardian.
 You should consult with an attorney concerning the legal requirements relating to sales, leases, mortgages, and investment of estate property.
 If the child whose estate you are managing has a living parent, or if that child receives assets or is entitled to support from another source, you must obtain court approval before using guardianship assets for the child's support, maintenance, or education.
 You must file a petition or request approval in the original petition and set forth exceptional circumstances that justify any use of guardianship assets for the child's support.
-The court ordinarily will grant such a petition for only a limited period of time, usually not more than one year, and only for specific and limited purposes.
+The court ordinarily will grant such a petition for only a limited only for specific and limited purposes.